 The Speaker is one of the most powerful positions in Washington.
 They are third in line to succeed the President.
 They set the agenda for the House.
 If the Speaker had to negotiate with lawmakers in both parties, rather than just representing their own party, different sorts of bills would be enacted into law.

 The new 60-percent Speaker could require that bills address concerns from members on both sides of the aisle.
 That means the coalitions that form to support policy positions would have a better chance if they were bipartisan.
 That won’t be lost on lawmakers, most of whom came to Washington to legislate and are frustrated by the current system.
 There are plenty of lawmakers in the House who already champion bipartisan action on a regular basis.

 Lawmakers in the opposition party would no longer be locked out of the process.
 Those in the majority party would be encouraged to negotiate.
 Argument and debate would ensue—and very likely, so would some bipartisan bills.
 With issues like gun safety, immigration, border security and infrastructure investment waiting for Congressional action, could there be a better time to do this?

 Support the campaign

-No Labels will encourage House members in both parties to support this change.
+No Labels will encourage House members in both parties to support this change, and others that can make the House more bipartisan and more productive.
 We’ll have conversations with lawmakers, unpack the merits, argue the case here on this blog, and discuss it with our online community, which is more than one million strong.